RaspAP/raspap-docs/docs/repeater.md

 You should also pair an adapter with the wireless mode you intend to operate from your device's onboard wireless chipset.
 For example, if you wish to use a Raspberry Pi 4's 802.11ac 5 GHz wireless mode, make sure your adpater also supports this mode.

-We strongly recommend [this resource](https://github.com/morrownr/USB-WiFi) which lists USB WiFi adapters with "in-kernel" Linux drivers.
-These will work "out of the box" on Debian-based devices without installing third-party drivers.
+We strongly recommend [this resource](https://github.com/morrownr/USB-WiFi) which lists USB WiFi adapters with in-kernel Linux drivers.
+These will work out of the box on Debian-based devices without installing third-party drivers.
 You may also wish to skip directly to this [short list](https://github.com/morrownr/USB-WiFi/blob/main/home/The_Short_List.md) of "superstar" USB WiFi adapters for Linux.
 Pay special attention to those that are excellent choices for 5 GHz AP mode, if this is desired.